DrAShabut/AndroidDev/session-5.md

 ## Creating the Fragment Example

 Create a new Android project from File --> New --> New Project.
 Within the resulting new project dialog, choose the Empty Activity template before clicking on the Next button.
-Enter "FragmentExample2 into the Name field and specify com.example.leedstrinity.fragmentexample as the package name.
-Before clicking on the Finish button, change the Minimum API level setting to API 26: Android 8.0 (Oreo) and the Language menu to Java.
+Enter "FragmentExample" into the Name field and specify com.example.leedstrinity.fragmentexample as the package name.
+Before clicking on the Finish button, keep the Minimum API level setting to API 23 and the Language menu to Java.
+Check the option "Use legacy android.support libraries".

 ## Creating the First Fragment Layout